-If you’re planning a trip to Hot Springs Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.
+If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

-This might sound great to you, but once you do some research you will find it is quite hard to understand what the bathing experience at these hot spring bathhouses will be like.
+This might sound great to you, but once you do some research you will find it is quite hard to understand what the bathing experience at these hot spring Arkansas bathhouses will be like.

-Hot Springs Arkansas Bath Houses Explained
+About the Hot Springs Arkansas Bath Houses

-Back in the early 1900s, every bathhouse that you see on Hot Springs bath row used to be an operational bathhouse.
-Hot Springs Arkansas bathhouse row became a thing when settlers in the late 1800s discovered the abundance of hot springs in the area.
+Back in the early 1900s, every bathhouse that you see on the Hot Springs Bath Row used to be an operational bathhouse.
+The bathhouse row became a thing when settlers in the late 1800s discovered the abundance of hot springs in the area.

 Once people started realizing how special the springs were, the town grew enormously in a short time.
 The government took notice and quickly made the town into a protected area so people would not destroy the natural state of the springs.

-Bathhouse Row Hot Springs Arkansas
+The 8 Hot Springs Arkansas Bathhouses

-Below are the 8 bathhouses on bathhouse row.
+Below are the 8 bathhouses Hot Springs has and they are all located next to each other on Bathhouse Row.
 When visiting Hot Springs, we suggest taking a look inside each of the bathhouses to get a feel for what they were like back when the town was extremely famous.

-The Buckstaff Bathhouse
+1. The Buckstaff Bathhouse

 The Buckstaff offers a traditional bathing experience and is the same thing you would have gotten if you had come here in the early 1900s.
-All of the bathtubs and equipment is original, making for a super interesting historical experience!
+All of the bathtubs and equipment are original, making for a super interesting historical experience!

-The Fordyce Bathhouse
+2. The Fordyce Bathhouse

-Now serving as the Bathhouse Row Hot Springs National Park Visitor Center and as a museum, you can tour around the entire bathhouse and see exactly how it looked in the past.
+Now serving as the Bathhouse Row Hot Springs National Park Visitor Center and as a museum, you can tour the entire bathhouse and see precisely how it looked in the past.

-The Hale was built in 1892 and is the oldest structure you can see on bathrow.
-The Hale was also the first of the bath houses in Hot Springs AR to offer more modern conveniences to visitors, making it an exciting and glamorous bathhouse in its day.
+The Hale was built in 1892 and is the oldest structure you can see on Bathrow.
+The Hale was also the first of the bathhouses in Hot Springs AR to offer more modern conveniences to visitors, making it an exciting and glamorous bathhouse in its day.

 The Hale has recently been renovated into a boutique hotel with a restaurant on the first floor.
 The rooms are completely updated and each has unique historical touches.

 The Lamar Bathhouse was a unique bathhouse back in the day because it offered tubs with a variety of lengths so people of different heights could enjoy the tubs.

-In the early 1900s, the Maurice Bathhouse was the first and only Hot Springs bath house to provide specialized treatment for people who had polio and other severe muscle and joint issues.
+In the early 1900s, the Maurice Bathhouse was the first and only Hot Springs bathhouse to provide specialized treatment for people who had polio and other severe muscle and joint issues.

-We found out while touring around the Hot Springs Arkansas spas/bathhouses that after all the bathhouses being shut down in the ’80s, they were only recently restored and the town as only started to become a tourist attraction in the past 10 years or so!
+We found out while touring around the Hot Springs Arkansas spas/bathhouses that after all the bathhouses being shut down in the ’80s, they were only recently restored and the town has only started to become a tourist attraction in the past 10 years or so!

-The Ozark Bathhouse was built to have a more impressive outside than inside.
+The Ozark bath house in Hot Springs Arkansas was built to have a more impressive outside than inside.
 Back in the day, this bathhouse catered more towards the middle class looking to bathe in the healing Hot Springs Arkansas mineral baths without all the thrills.

-The Quapaw became quite famous back in the day for the natural hot spring in the basement that you could see (a lot of the springs are underneath the ground or hidden out of the public view.)
+The Quapaw became quite famous back in the day for the natural hot spring in the basement that you could see (a lot of the springs are underneath the ground or hidden out of public view.)

 If you decide to pay and use the steam cave at the Quapaw Bathhouse Hot Springs Arkansas you will have a chance to see the spring through a glass window!

-This Hot Springs Arkansas Brewery is the only brewery in the United States that is located inside a National Park.
-All the beer brewed at the Hot Springs brewery is made with the natural spring water- which comes straight out of the springs at a temperature of 144 degrees Fahrenheit!
+Fun Fact: All the beer brewed at the Hot Springs brewery is made with natural spring water- which comes straight out of the springs at a temperature of 144 degrees Fahrenheit!

-The Arlington Hotel Hot Springs AR
+Bonus: The Arlington Hotel

-Located on the corner of Fountain and Central, right across the street from bathhouse row, the hotel that is still there today is the third version of its kind and was built in 1924.
+Located on the corner of Fountain and Central, right across the street from Bathhouse Row, the hotel that is still there today is the third version of its kind and was built in 1924.

-That way you can experience a neat stay at a historic hotel that has a history of luxury and class as many famous people have stayed such as Babe Ruth, Barbra Streisand and U.S. presidents like Franklin Roosevelt, Harry Truman, George H.W.
+That way you can experience an interesting stay at a historic hotel that has a history of luxury and class as many famous people have stayed such as Babe Ruth, Barbra Streisand, and U.S. presidents like Franklin Roosevelt, Harry Truman, and George H.W.
 Bush.

-If you can, try and request to stay in room 443.
-This room was a favorite of Al Capones and the whole floor was often rented out for his staff and bodyguards.
+Inside Tip: If you can, try and request to stay in room 443.
+This room was a favorite of Al Capone and the whole floor was often rented out for his staff and bodyguards.

 Best Bathhouses in Hot Springs Arkansas

-Wondering which is the best bath house hot springs AR has?
-Honestly, there really is no best bathhouse in Hot Springs, as one is not better than the other, they are just different.
+Wondering which is the best bathhouse in Hot Springs?
+Honestly, there really is no better bathhouse in Hot Springs National Park, as one is not better than the other, they are just different.

-If you would like to experience what bathing at a traditional bathhouse was like back in the late 1800's- early 1900's then we would highly suggest visiting the Buckstaff.
+If you would like to experience what bathing at a traditional bathhouse was like back in the late 1800s- early 1900s then we would highly suggest visiting the Buckstaff.

 The Buckstaff offers modern-day services such as manicures, pedicures, facials, and massages.
-Although, the best experience at the Buckstaff is the Traditional Bathing Package.
+Although, if you’re looking for the best bath house in Hot Springs experience, you have to do the Traditional Bathing Package.

 What to Expect with the Traditional Bathing Package:

 There are many whirlpool tubs in a room (each is separated with a curtain so you will have some privacy while undressing and soaking.)
-The tubs are the original cast iron tubs and each as a thermostat so you can see the temperature of the thermal waters.
+The tubs are the original cast iron tubs and each has a thermostat so you can see the temperature of the thermal water coming out.

 After soaking in the whirlpool tub for about 20 minutes your bath attendant will come to rub your skin with a loofa to increase circulation.
 You will then be taken to have a hot towel treatment.
 Your attendant will place and wrap your body in hot towels and place a cool towel on your forehead.

-Next, you will be taken to a sitz bath, a small tub where you sit just the lower part of your body (your butt and lower back) into and let your upper half and legs hang out.
-It is meant to relax your back and hips area.
+Next, you will be taken to a sitz bath, a small tub where you sit just the lower part of your body (your butt and lower back) and let your upper half and legs hang out.
+It is meant to relax your back and hip area.
 You will hang out here for around 10 minutes and then go to the steam box.

 The steam cabinets are metal boxes that you sit in and just your head sticks out.
 Your bath attendant will wrap towels around your neck so the steam can’t escape.
 The steam box will make you sweat like crazy and after about 5 minutes you will be taken to the last treatment of the bathing experience.

 Don’t worry, it sounds intense but the pressure of the water is more relaxing than needle-like.
 After you are rinsed off you will be taken to a cooling room where you can hang out for 10-20 minutes and bring down your body temperature.

-The Quapaw Bathhouse Experience
+Our Experience at The Quapaw Bathhouse

 The Quapaw Bathhouse in Hot Springs Arkansas is more of a modern-day spa rather than a bathhouse.
 If you want to soak in the thermal waters you can either make an appointment for a private bath or you can spend some time at the public pools.

 The public pools are a great way to experience soaking in the mineral-rich waters without spending a lot of money.
-It cost $20 per person to spend the day at the pools.
+It costs $25 per person (plus tax) to spend the day at the pools.
 There are 4 different thermal water pools set at different temperatures.

 What to Expect at the Public Pools:

-You must shower before entering the pools and rinse off all deodorant, lotions and makeup to make sure and not disturb the natural balance of the mineral pool water.
-Once showered you may enter into the public pool area.
+You must shower before entering the pools and rinse off all deodorants, lotions, and makeup to make sure to not disturb the natural balance of the mineral pool water.
+Once showered you may enter the public pool area.

 Buckstaff Pros: At the Buckstaff you will get a chance to step back in time and experience what it would have been like to bathe at a bathhouse back in the early 1900s.
 There are no other places to have an experience like this so it’s definitely a must while visiting!